 - Mountain biking

 Citizens from most countries can get a visa on arrival in Nepal by filling in the application and paying the fee, $40USD for 30 days for most nationalities.
 You can also get an option for 90 days.

-Vietnam is a paradise for travelers seeking a low budget trip but with every bit of adventure.
-The country has a rich history, amazing ancient cultures and crafts to explore.
+Vietnam is a paradise for travelers seeking a low-budget trip but with every bit of adventure.
+The country has a rich history, amazing ancient cultures, and crafts to explore.

 You can never get bored in Vietnam.
 For starters, you can visit the capital city Hanoi.
 This ancient city is one of the cheapest cities in the world and a must-visit destination in Vietnam.
 It offers some of the most photogenic views and cute cafes for all bloggers out there.

-While you’re at Hanoi, you must go to Hoa Lo Prison.
+While you’re in Hanoi, you must go to Hoa Lo Prison.
 The prison holds a lot of history of the Vietnam War.
 There are beautiful lakes in the city where you can stroll around and even hire a bicycle for exploring.